Skip to content

 • Returns for higher risk / return strategies had greater fluctuation across vintages than core / core plus, perhaps indicating to advisors that these strategies may present potential opportunities related to market dislocations.

-• Due to the differentiated opportunity sets that certain strategies may present related to market dislocations, Advisors may consider taking a more holistic approach to an asset allocation, considering strategy, structure and vintage diversification
+• Due to the differentiated opportunity sets that certain strategies may present related to market dislocations, Advisors may consider taking a more holistic approach to an asset allocation, considering strategy, structure and vintage diversification.

 • PERE’s most recent real estate survey found that institutional investors are looking towards these higher risk / return strategies as a means to capture various opportunities in the current macro environment.